cachix/docs.cachix.org/source/pushing.rst

 Pushing runtime closure
 ***********************

-To push runtime closure of all packages in a Flake:
+To push runtime closure of the default package in a Flake:

 .. code:: shell-session